michaeluno/Fetch-Tweets/readme.txt

 == Changelog ==

 = 2.5.2 - 11/23/2016 =
+- Fixed a warning that occurred in the `Manage Rules` page when a template is manually deleted while it is assigned to a rule.
 - Fixed a bug that the `Settings` action link in plugins.php was linked to the wrong page.
 - Fixed a bug that hash-tags in tweets were no longer linked, introduced in v2.5.0.
 - Fixed a bug that embedded media were not updated after caches were renewed.